-"Off-air" stations are not eligible for crediting or reporting in the Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service (referred to as "Nielsen Information") or eBook.
+"Off-air" stations are not eligible for crediting or reporting in our services.
 We will classify a station as off-air when the station has ceased regular broadcasting and the FCC has terminated the station's license, or if the license's owner has let the license expire, or if a licensed station has been dark for a period of six continuous calendar months.